storyprotocol/protocol-contracts/README.md

 - Configure the licensing rules for the IPAssets created in the Franchise
 - Define possible Relationships between IPAssets of the same franchise 🚧

+Since this is an ERC721, ownership of the Franchise could be determined by an EOA, Multisig, Governor contracts or whatever available web3 coordination tool.

 ## IPAssetRegistry